(College Policy: 6Hx28: 4-7: Academic Progress, Course Attendance and Grades, and Withdrawals)

 You are expected to attend all class meetings of all courses for which you are registered.
 Regular attendance and regular class participation are significant factors that promote success in college.
 For online courses, attendance is determined by consistently logging in and accessing the course content and completing courses in accordance with the syllabus.

 You are expected to know the professor’s specific attendance policy as stated in the syllabus for each professor’s course.
-In the event of absence from a classroom course or the inability to participate in an online or hybrid course, you should contact your professor as soon as possible to indicate the reason and to inquire whether make-up work is possible.
-(Make-up work is offered solely at the discretion of your professor.)
+In the event of absence from a classroom course or the inability to participate in an online or hybrid/mixed-mode course, you should contact your professor as soon as possible to indicate the reason and to inquire whether make-up work is possible.
+Make-up work is offered solely at the discretion of your professor.

 “No Show” Status

-Faculty members must certify that students are actively attending an online course or hybrid courses that does not meet face-to-face within the no-show period.
-Students will be required to complete at least one of the following for each online or hybrid course that does not meet face-to-face within the no-show period:
+Professors must certify that students are actively attending an online course or hybrid/mixed-mode courses that does not meet face-to-face within the no-show period.
+Students will be required to complete at least one of the following for each online or hybrid/mixed-mode course that does not meet face-to-face within the no-show period:

-5. initiate contact with the faculty member to ask a question about the academic subject studied in the course
+5. Initiate contact with the professor to ask a question about the academic subject studied in the course

 If your absences in a class become excessive, as stated in the course syllabus, your professor may contact you, indicating that further absence may result in your withdrawal from the course (see Course Attempts & Course Withdrawal).
 Your professor can withdraw you from a course for excessive absences without your permission or prior notification of excessive absences.